nickajeglin/Eurorack-pcbs/README.md

 >
 > *Nick, 2025-01-03*
 >
-> **P.S.** One item thankfully spared from the data loss was my semi-artistic layout of the 1972 "surf synthesizer" detailed midway through [this article.](https://www.preservationsound.com/2011/01/music-synthesizers-in-popular-electronics-1972/) I will upload the relevant files shortly
+> **P.S.** One item thankfully spared from the data loss was my semi-artistic layout of the 1972 "surf synthesizer" detailed midway through [this article.](https://www.preservationsound.com/2011/01/music-synthesizers-in-popular-electronics-1972/) The original article is included in the build docs folder and has some tips on adjusting the circuit properly.
+Enjoy :D
 >
 > ![surf synth](https://i.imgur.com/elUhXxU.png)